sh1boot/sh1boot.github.io/_posts/2024-06-01-pixel-art-scaling.md

 decisions suck and ignoring data also sucks.

 Luckily I found an easy solution.
-I'm going to ignore the whole concept for now and do something else instead.
+I'm going to ignore the whole concept for now and go do something else instead.

 ### Not a global palette

-Another approach which I think might work out, but which does involve sacrificing Gaussian separability, is to reduce the palette to the four corners _plus_ the four extra corners which are nearest to becoming active, with those being down-weighted as they get further away.
+Another approach which I think might work out, but which does involve sacrificing Gaussian separability, is to reduce the palette to the four corners _plus_ the four extra corners which are nearest to becoming active, with those extras being down-weighted as they get further away.
 Strictly there's a ninth neighbour, diagonally across from the nearest corner, but hopefully that won't be needed.